richelbilderbeek/dlip/report/README.md

 ## What is a neural network used for?

-A neural network is used to discover patterns in large datasets and make predictions using this pattern.
+A neural network is used to discover patterns in large datasets and make predictions using these patterns.
 Some examples:

  * Deep Learning for Population Genetic Inference.
 [1]